UVicOptics/The-Big-FFW/README.md

 # In addition:

 The angles can be converted to the f/# as 1/2tan(angle).
+Note that the error bar is added by hand.

 ![](Figures/Results2.png)